pldg/learn-webpack/lazy-load-image/README.md

 # Lazy load image

-Follow up from [dynamic-import](../dynamic-import) repository
+Before reading this repo check out [dynamic import](../dynamic-import/) example.

-We can `import()` an image as module thanks to [file-loader](https://github.com/webpack-contrib/file-loader) which parse it and return its resolved path
+We can [`import()`](https://webpack.js.org/api/module-methods/#import-1) an image as module with [`asset/resource`](https://webpack.js.org/guides/asset-modules/#resource-assets).

 Every time we use dynamic import, webpack produce a new chunk for that module.
-This happen also when you use it to import images
+This happen also when you use it to import images:

 ```js
 import(`imageName.jpg`).then(src => img.src = src.default);
 ```

 To get rid of the additional network request we can include this new chunk inside the main bundle.
-To do so we set a special parameter `eager` via comments (in webpack it's called "magic comment")
+To do so we set a special parameter `eager` via comments (in webpack it's called "magic comment"):

 ```js
 import(